-As of December 31, 2017, our portfolio of investments included 983 healthcare facilities located in 41 states and the U.K. and operated by 74 third-party operators.
-We use the term "operator" to refer to our tenants and mortgagors and their affiliates who manage and/or operate our properties.
-This portfolio was made up of:
+As of December 31, 2018, our portfolio of investments included 924 healthcare facilities located in 41 states and the U.K. and operated by 68 third-party operators and was made up of the following:

-- · 775 SNFs, 119 ALFs, 15 specialty facilities and one medical office building; - · fixed rate mortgages on 47 SNFs and four ALFs; and - · 22 facilities closed or held for sale.
+- 735 SNFs, 116 ALFs, 14 specialty facilities and one medical office building; - fixed rate mortgages on 51 SNFs and three ALFs; and - · four facilities closed or held for sale.

-As of December 31, 2017, our investments in these facilities, net of impairments and reserves for uncollectible loans, totaled approximately \$8.8 billion.
-In addition, we held other investments of approximately \$276.3 million at December 31, 2017, consisting primarily of secured loans to third-party operators of our facilities and a \$36.5 million investment in an unconsolidated joint venture.
+As of December 31, 2018, our investments in these facilities, net of impairments and reserves for uncollectible loans, totaled approximately \$8.6 billion.
+In addition, we held other investments of approximately \$504.6 million, consisting primarily of secured loans to third-party operators of our facilities and a \$31.0 million investment in an unconsolidated joint venture.